SzilBalazs/BlackCore/README.md

 OpenBench is a SPRT testing framework, used for the testing of different techniques in BlackCore

+### <a href="https://github.com/TheBlackPlague">Shaheryar Sohail</a>

+Sohail (developer of <a href="https://github.com/TheBlackPlague/StockNemo">StockNemo</a>) guided me through many problems regarding NNUE and without .

 ### <a href="https://github.com/dsekercioglu/weather-factory">Weather factory</a> by <a href="https://github.com/dsekercioglu">Pali</a>

-Weather factory was used to train various parameters of BlackCore using the <a href="https://www.chessprogramming.org/SPSA">
+Weather factory was used to tune various parameters of BlackCore using the <a href="https://www.chessprogramming.org/SPSA">
 SPSA method</a>.

-### <a href="https://github.com/jhonnold/berserk">Berserk</a> by <a href="https://github.com/jhonnold">Jay</a>

-Berserk is a strong chess engine that generated the training data with the contribution of Sohail which was used in the latest neural network and crucial for the progress made in BlackCore.

-### <a href="https://github.com/TheBlackPlague">Shaheryar Sohail</a>

-Sohail (developer of <a href="https://github.com/TheBlackPlague/StockNemo">StockNemo</a>) helped me in countless problems regarding NNUE and I really can't thank him enough

-### <a href="https://github.com/Disservin/Smallbrain">Smallbrain</a> by <a href="https://github.com/Disservin">Disservin</a>

-Smallbrain is a great chess engine which helped me understand many important concepts, and thanks to Disservin for giving me many great ideas how can I further improve my engine.

-### <a href="https://github.com/official-stockfish/Stockfish">StockFish</a> by The StockFish team
+### <a href="https://github.com/official-stockfish/Stockfish">Stockfish</a> by The Stockfish team

-Thanks to the StockFish team for making such a wonderful and an easy-to-read codebase, that inspired me to get into chess programming in the first place.
+Thanks to the Stockfish team for making such a wonderful and an easy-to-read codebase, that inspired me to get into chess programming in the first place.